Waterfall chasers rejoice! Vancouver Island is home to countless stunning waterfalls. And each one is beautifully unique.

 Another beach waterfall along the Juan de Fuca coast but with a twist.
 Hidden in a narrow canyon just beyond the beach, this waterfall takes a little more effort to find.

 It is usually very wet and slippery here so waterproof shoes are a must.
-Just a few metres in, the vertical drop of the hidden waterfall appears.
+The waterfall is a 5 minute walk from the beach.

 Location: Juan de Fuca Provincial Park, near Jordan River (South Island)